Early Childhood Center

 Whether you are a current parent seeking the latest news or a prospective parent who is just learning about East Woods, I welcome you to explore this site to learn more detailed information about our curriculum and program.
 Welcome to East Woods!

-Head of Early Childhood Center and Lower School
+Director of Early Childhood Center

 For more information, please email our Director of Admissions, Melissa Cedrone or call 516.922.4400